PRIDE-R/archive-annual-trends/README.md

 As we introduced, we plan to create a data visualisation using Tableau.
-The idea is to show a report for each of the years including stats for each of the variables analysied here.
+The idea is to show a report for each of the years including stats for each of the variables analysed here.
 The user will be able to navigate through each year and maybe see any existing trends in the field.

 *TODO*